PMR2/PMR2userdocs/embeddedworkspaces.rst

 .. todo::
    This section needs more work.

-:term:`Workspaces` in PMR are currently implemented as :term:`Mercurial` repositories.
-One Mercurial feature that is quite useful in the context of the Auckland Physiome Repository is `nested repositories
+:term:`Workspaces` in PMR are currently implemented as :term:`Git` repositories.
+One Git feature that is quite useful in the context of the Auckland Physiome Repository is `nested repositories
 <http://mercurial.selenic.com/wiki/Subrepository>`_.
 Using the more
 general :term:`PMR2` concepts, we term such nesting as :term:`embedded